 Core Requirements (6 credit hours)

-- FOSEM 301: Research and Analytical Thinking (3) or an approved research course
+- Research and Analytical Thinking (3) or a course approved by the academic advisor

-- FOSEM 350: Senior Seminar/Project (3) or an approved upper level course
+- Senior Seminar/Project (3) or an upper level course approved by the academic advisor

 One Area of Concentration (24 credit hours)